Fabric

 None

-static seed_everything(seed=None, workers=None)[source]
+static seed_everything(seed=None, workers=None, verbose=True)[source]

 Helper function to seed everything without explicitly importing Lightning.